 Ingredients

-- 3 small purple eggplants peeled and diced
+- 3 small purple eggplants peeled and finely diced

-- 2 pounds of ripe tomatoes the better your tomatoes, the better your pisto!, peeled and diced
+- 2 pounds ripe tomatoes peeled and finely diced

-- 1 teaspoon of refined sugar substitute honey or brown sugar for a more natural take
+- 1 teaspoon granulated white sugar or honey or brown sugar

-- A couple of dried cayenne peppers-- optional and not traditional!
+- 2-3 dried cayenne peppers optional (and not traditional)

 Instructions

-- Peels and dice the vegetables as indicated, and layer the eggplant on paper towels then sprinkle with kosher salt.
-Let them sit at least 10 minutes.
+- Spread the diced eggplant on paper towels and sprinkle liberally with kosher salt.
+Let it sit for at least 10 minutes, then rinse thoroughly and drain well.

-- Add the diced onions to one of the pans, with a pinch of salt.
-Sauté over a medium-low heat until they start to turn transparent, then cover the pan and allow them to poach (you don't want them to brown).
-Once fully cooked, reserve in a large bowl.
+- Add the onions to one of the pans along with a pinch of salt.
+Sauté over medium-low heat until they are transparent, then cover and allow them to steam without browning.
+Be sure to stir occasionally.
+Once they're cooked, reserve them in a large bowl.

-- In the meantime, add the peppers to the other pan and sauté over a medium high heat until starting to brown.
-Lower to medium and cover for about 10 minutes.
-Once cooked through reserve along with the onions.
+- Meanwhile, add the peppers to the other pan and sauté over medium high heat until browned.
+Lower the heat to medium, then cover and cook for about 10 minutes, stirring occasionally.
+Reserve along with the onions.

-- Add all of the spices to the bowl of vegetables and mix well.
+- Add all the spices to the bowl of cooked vegetables and mix well.

 Nutrition